Skip to content

 Expert Tips

-• Start with FigJam or Excalidraw free tiers to see if whiteboarding fits your workflow
+• Start with FigJam or Excalidraw to test if whiteboarding fits your workflow — Both are free and reveal whether your team actually benefits from visual collaboration before you invest in Miro

-• Miro's template library is worth exploring even on free tier—great for workshops
+• Miro's template library is worth exploring even on the free tier — Search for your specific use case (sprint planning, empathy mapping, SWOT analysis) and save time with pre-built structures

 The Bottom Line